In this article

 – Strictly following storage instructions and never eating food after its use-by date.

-– Further advice on listeria can be found here.
+– Further advice on listeria.

 - Microorganism responsible – A virus, which is also known as the winter vomiting bug.
 According to the Food Standards Agency, it causes an estimated three million cases of diarrhoea and vomiting each year.
 In the UK, 380,000 cases are linked to food every year.